-Sr. No. Particulars Details Details Details e.
-Salient terms of the Contracts or Arrangements or Transaction including the value, if any The transactions relate to mining and transportation of iron ore through orders, which will be governed by the Company's Related Party Transaction Policy and shall be within the overall limits as approved by the Audit Committee, Board of Directors and Members of the Company.
+Sr. No. Particulars Details Details Details е.
+Salient terms of the Contracts or Arrangements or Transaction including the value, if any and transportation of iron ore through orders, which will be governed by the Company's Related Party Transaction Policy and shall be within the overall limits as approved by the Audit Committee, Board of Directors and Members of the Company.
 Such transactions would at all times be on arms' lengths basis and in the ordinary course of the Company's business.
-The estimated monetary value of the aggregate transaction(s) shall not exceed ₹ 750 Crores (Rupees Seven Hundred and Fifty crores only) through orders, which will be governed by the Company's Related Party Transaction Policy and shall be within the overall limits as approved by the Audit Committee, Board of Directors and Members of the Company.
+The estimated monetary value of the aggregate transaction(s) shall not exceed ₹ 750 Crores through orders, which will be governed by the Company's Related Party Transaction Policy and shall be within the overall limits as approved by the Audit Committee, Board of Directors and Members of the Company.
 Such transactions would at all times be on arms' lengths basis and in the ordinary course of the Company's business.
 The estimated monetary value of the aggregate transaction(s) shall not exceed ₹ 2,000 Crores/- (Rupees Two sale/supply or procurement of goods/machinery/ materials and availing/rendering of various services, which will be governed f.
 Date of approval by the Board 13 th August, 2021 08 th September, 2021 08 th September, 2021 g.
 Amount paid as advances, if any NIL ₹ 833.36 Crores ₹ 288.22 Crores